Self Catering in Llanbedr, log fire and large garden | Tan-Y-Wenallt

 Tan-Y-Wenallt is only a short walk from the pretty village of Llanbedr.
 First stop is Ty Mawr, a traditional welsh pub serving local ales and beer.
 A little further on is a second pub, The Vic, which has a fantastic beer garden on the banks of the river Artro.

-There’s also a grocery store, newsagent and post office in the village.
+There’s also a grocery store/newsagent in the village.
 The beach is probably a little too far to walk if you’re carrying a Lillo.
 But Shell Island and other fantastic sandy beaches are only 5 minutes away in the car.
-If you are a keen walker however, Cwm Nantcol, Cwm Bychan and the Rhinog Mountains are all right on your doorstep.
+If you are a keen walker, however, Cwm Nantcol, Cwm Bychan and the Rhinog Mountains are all right on your doorstep.

 Prices and Availability